joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6063129/2025/01/15/naomi-osaka-australian-open-record/

 **Paqueta looks revitalised under Potter - and he's not the only one**\
-`The Brazilian has looked energised since new manager's arrival — and not a moment too soon for his club`\
+`The Brazilian playmaker has looked energised since new manager's arrival in east London.
+It’s not a moment too soon for his club`\
 https://nytimes.com/athletic/6061799/2025/01/15/lucas-paqueta-west-ham-graham-potter/

 **Missile Attack Prompts Emergency Power Cuts in Ukraine**\